What is eLearning?

 eLearning in the modern world

 - We now learn and access information anytime, anywhere, and on a variety of devices.
 Your learners expect highly engaging, relevant, and up-to-date content that’s available at their moment of need.
-At AllenComm, each learning solution we build applies best practices in learning technology (i.e., microlearning, gamification, interactive video, simulations, mobile learning, etc.,) to create engaging learning experiences.
+At AllenComm, each eLearning solution we build applies best practices in learning technology (i.e., microlearning, gamification, interactive video, simulations, mobile learning, etc.,) to create engaging eLearning experiences.